 I also heard about the world’s first recycled vintage fashion mall that is trying to redefine the image of Op Shops called ReTuna.
 Unfortunately, I didn’t get to go to ReTuna as it is quite a distance from Stockholm centre, but if you have a car and a bit of time, apparently it is amazing.

 Full beast mode activated.
 These bad boys were zooming around the city like it was nobody’s business.
 It was amazing to see business people in suits flying around on electric scooters.
 Lime, Voi and a few other brands have landed in Stockholm and it has taken the city by storm.
 Sweden has a strong cycling culture with great cycling infrastructure so it is no wonder the scooters are flourishing.
 The big question I had was how they charged.
 Was it solar (not enough sun…), self-charging (batteries not big enough), or maybe it was magical supernatural forces?
-The answer is that every night a bunch of side hustlers go out to
+The answer is that every night a bunch of side hustlers go out to pick them up and charge them.
+They put them back on the streets the following morning and get paid for the service.

 Another vibe I loved about mobility was the solar-powered parking ticket system.
 Solar is not overly common in Sweden as the winter months often don’t see much sunlight, although there have been some Government spending to try and diversify their energy mix.